kgngkbyrk/BananaFuzzer/README.md

-# BananaFuzzer
+# Banana Fuzzer
+## Easy and useful directory fuzzer!

-This is a simple directory fuzzer using python.
+BananaFuzzer is a basic directory fuzz created by python.

-Step1-> Enter the url
+ - Enter the url
-Step2-> Enter the ext
+- Enter the ext
-Step3-> Enter wordlist path
-Step4-> Enjoy fuzzing!
+- Enter worlist
+- ✨Enjoy✨